OneLead Logo

 Example:

-What it means: A team member updated the customer’s level of interest.
+What it means: A team member updated the customer’s lead intent.

 What to do: Check the notes or history to understand why.